american citizen greatness

 • Contact Us

-Why Isn't the United States Leading the Charge Against Foreign Labor Exploitation?
+Why Isn't the United States Leading the Charge Against Noncitizen Labor Exploitation?

-While dozens of countries have implemented strong employer-paid measures — levies, quotas, surcharges, and compliance costs — to prioritize their own citizens and reduce over-reliance on foreign labor, the United States stands out for the opposite reason: the United States has no comprehensive federal policy that systematically disincentivizes non-citizen hiring or levels the playing field for American workers.
+While dozens of countries have implemented strong employer-paid measures — levies, quotas, surcharges, and compliance costs — to prioritize their own citizens and reduce over-reliance on noncitizen labor, the United States stands out for the opposite reason: the United States has no comprehensive federal policy that systematically disincentivizes noncitizen hiring or levels the playing field for qualified American citizen workers.

 Look at the global picture: